What is a Cheque Payment?

-A cheque payment is cash that is disbursed to the client, usually from a firm or institution.
+A cheque payment consists of cash, often from a company or institution, disbursed to the client.
 Typically, cheque payments are for the purchase of goods, services or instruments that can be traced back to a payer.
 Any merchant who takes checks might accept this sort of payment.

-With the concept of virtual cheques becoming more common, many merchants are opting for virtual payment methods such as debit and credit cards.
+Many shops are opting for virtual payment options such as debit and credit cards as the concept of virtual cheques becomes more popular.
 These virtual cheque payment methods are easy to process and typically incur lower fees.

 Disbursements for virtual cheques are made without ever leaving the company’s system, including the sale price or amount.
 Cheque payments are often sent via e-mail, which is similar to the conventional mode of disbursement for cheques.